chatbottle/chatbottle-api/README.md

 Integrating with ChatBottle is easy and should take a developer about a few minutes.
 What you need to do is just to forward sent and received messages to ChatBottle REST API.

 ### Why to integrate with ChatBottle?
-You are probably know that thousands of developers are working on bots right now.
-In a few months the market will be crowded and it will be much more difficult for people to find chatbots.
-Bots developers will need to find a repeatable and affordable way to aquire new users.
+You probably know that thousands of developers are working on bots right now.
+In a few months, the market will be crowded and it will be much more difficult for people to find chatbots.
+Bots developers will need to find a repeatable and affordable way to acquire new users.

 ChatBottle is one more customer acquisition channel to drive traffic to your bot.
-Integration with ChatBottle allows people discover your bot and start acutally using it.
+Integration with ChatBottle allows people discover your bot and start actually using it.

 Promoting a chatbot with ChatBottle is cheaper than advertising, content marketing or SEO.
 Once the bot is integrated it will be automatically ranked and listed in ChatBottle BotStore.